sierracorban/A-Person-Worth-Knowing/README.md

 My personality is nothing short of *cool.* I'm a hype man, but more lowkey than John Peck.
 I'd prefer fishing for a 2 lbs Bass than for a 10 lbs Calico. **SURFING** is life. **FISHING** is life. **DIRT BIKE RIDING** is life.
 (But **Jesus** is the real life).

-## Food
+### Food

 Almost nothing beats Fraser Farms.
-But since we've been living in this stupid quarantine (see [link](https://giphy.com/explore/were-all-gonna-die) for how the world is reacting) has got all the restaurants closed, so honestly, I just wish I could eat at:
+But since living in this stupid quarantine (see [link](https://giphy.com/explore/were-all-gonna-die) for how the world is reacting) has got all the restaurants closed, I honestly just wish I could eat at:

 - King's Hawaiian Restaurant
 - Jack's stack
 - Bear Flag Fish Co.

+### Fun Fact

+I might get a duck.

+### Words of Wisdom
-People, hug your babies, hug your wife, pet your dog, but then shower because of **COVID.**
+People, hug your babies, hug your wife, pet your dog, see your church friends, but then shower because of **COVID.**

+And get right with the Man. ([VZ](https://www.youtube.com/watch?v=gHaJegv6Sjs))